 The recent cases of scandals, frauds, and irregularities in various organizations have led to ethics in the workplace making a strong comeback.
 While businesses focus on profitability and success, it is imperative to train employees on being ethical.
 Training in ethics helps build a strong team and fosters professionalism amongst employees, thereby increasing productivity.

-Work ethics is like invisible employee behavior, noticeable by its absence.
-Some common workplace ethics include:
+Work ethics manifest in invisible employee behavior, noticeable by its absence.

 Every organization, irrespective of the industry, has certain guidelines which its employees must adhere to.
 Some common workplace ethics include:

 Being Punctual: Arriving to work on time, adhering to lunch and breaks on time, and attending scheduled meetings on time.

 Being Responsible: Putting up honest efforts at the workplace and utilizing time to complete designated tasks and deadlines instead of personal work.